KarenK11/KarensPortfolio/README.md

 Media
 The photos used in this site were obtained from ...
 Acknowledgements
-I received inspiration for this project from X
+I received inspiration from this project from the Code Institute's Mini Project with Bootstrap 4.
+I have mirrored some elements from this project, including the styling of the navigation bar and the footer, along with the contact form and CV download option.
+I have styled these to suit the look, feel and ultimate goal of my project.